Preparation:

 There are situations in which I will use emptied eggs.
 If it is a “one-off” class and I will not have a chance to see the students again, then I prefer to teach with emptied eggs.
 Students finish their egg and take it home with them.
 In this case a light coating of Vaseline will give a nice finish.
 Alternatively, some people prefer a spray of fast-drying varnish.
 (Those who wish to may, of course, varnish their eggs at home.)

 Another situation is when teaching somewhere with limited facilities.
 At summer camp in Ukraine I don’t usually have the supplies or set-up to properly varnish eggs before emptying them.
-Emptying finished but unvarnished pysanky is a pain–if the egg gets on the shell, it can cause the colors to run.
+Emptying finished but unvarnished pysanky is a pain–if the egg gets any water on the shell, it can cause the colors to run.
 And even though vaseline provide a nice finish, it makes the egg a bit slippery, not a good situation for drilling and trying to empty one.
 In this case it is simpler to work on emptied eggs.

 Lastly, when working with children, I have realized that it is just so much simpler to use emptied eggs.
 They tend to drop and break eggs much more often than adults, and this often results in crying and big messes.
 If one student jiggles another’s arm, and their egg falls a few inches to the table, a full egg will break, while an empty one will not.
 And that just makes life so much simpler.